 Umbrella plants need plenty of water, yet they need to dry out thoroughly between waterings.
 Stick a finger into the pot and make sure the top two inches of soil are dry before soaking the plant until water runs freely through the holes.

-Umbrella plants will generally need less water in the winter, but only if you use a humidity tray and a gentle mist regularly.
-Rainwater or distilled water is best in order to avoid mineral accumulation and salinity that’s often present in water sourced directly from the faucet.
+Umbrella plants will generally need less water in the winter, but only if you regularly use a humidity tray and a gentle mist.
+Rainwater or distilled water is best to avoid mineral accumulation and salinity that’s often present in water sourced directly from the faucet.

 Umbrella plants don’t need a lot of fertilizer, but they do benefit from a weak dose of general houseplant food every 4 to 6 weeks during the growing season of spring and summer.

 Skip every other month for fertilization over the winter since the plant will naturally grow slower.
 Liquid fertilizers are the easiest to dilute and apply to potted house plants, but slow-release granules or spikes can also work.
-Without occasional fertilizing, you’ll find the Umbrella plant failing to grow new leaves or put on height.
+Without occasional fertilizing, the Umbrella plant will fail to grow new leaves or put on height.

 These houseplants don’t strictly require pruning.
 If the plant stretches out too much and gets leggy from a lack of light or low humidity, try cutting back the stretched-out growth and leaving at least two to three healthy clusters of leaves lower on the plant.